NabeelDhukka14/MovieStats/README.md

-# MovieStats
-simple web application that calls movies api and shows statistics for that movie to the user
+# Simple React app to show movie stats to the user